15 Colleges That Give In-State Tuition to Illegal Aliens

 George Mason University

-Located in Northern Virginia, GMU offers in-state tuition to eligible DACA beneficiaries – but not illegal alien students in general – who meet a state residency requirement.
+Located in Northern Virginia, GMU offers in-state tuition to eligible DACA beneficiaries and illegal aliens who meet a state residency requirement.
 In 2014, an opinion issued by Virginia’s Attorney General Mark Herring, opened the door to public universities granting in-state tuition to DACA students.
-GMU in-state tuition for full-time students is $4,500, while out-of-state students are charged $16,300.
+In April 2020, Gov. Ralph Northam (D) signed into law HB 1547, which had been passed by Virginia’s new Democratic-controlled legislature and extends in-state tuition to qualifying illegal alien students effective July 1.
+GMU in-state tuition for full-time students is $4,700 per semester, while out-of-state students are charged $16,500.

 Michigan State University